 Our advice?
 Don’t.

-Giving away too much information in that first conversation can be overwhelming for any prospect.
+Giving away too much information in that first conversation can be overwhelming for any prospect, and makes setting appointments more difficult.
 Plus, too much detail too early can make it easy for them to disqualify your offering before they fully understand its value.

 Having a value-based conversation will be much more persuasive and get you to the right ask faster.
 So, skip the heavy feature/benefit conversations for now.
 Simply pique their curiosity and sell the idea of the meeting with an Account Executive instead.